gracicot/gracicot.github.io/_posts/2018-02-19-reflection-present.md

 > Reification is making something real, bringing something into being, or making something concrete.

- Reification is the action of make something concrete.
-In our case, we use meta infomation to generate a concrete class.
+Like this quote is decribing, we will use reification to create something concrete out of high level meta data.

 The idea is this: since we have meta-information about an object, we can make another object made from this meta information.
 We will re-use the return type and parameter type to create a new, different object type.